mapillary/mapillary_tools/README.md

   the script with Ctrl+c.
 To keep the images intact, you can specify `--keep_original` and all the processed data will be inserted in a copy of the original image.
 We are still in progress of improving this step of data import and will make sure that no image gets overwritten at any point.

-- GIS users on Windows using Custom Installation, particularly ArcMap users, who have Python 2.7 version with pip already installed, should add these paths in the system PATH, to avoid compatibility issues:
-- executing `python` : `C:\Python27\ArcGIS10.x`
-- executing `pip` ; `C:\Python27\ArcGIS10.x\Scripts`

 ### Upload quality issues